FrancesCoronel/personal-website-v3/site/content/posts/2018-04-07-keeping-track-of-tv-shows.md

 description: A list of TV shows I enjoy, have enjoyed or thought were terrible.
 categories:
   - blog
+tags:
+  - tv
 ---

+> Last updated: 12/2/18

 ## Enjoying

-1. Adventure Time
-2. Dear White People
+1. Dear White People
-3. How to Get Away with Murder
+2. How to Get Away with Murder
-4. Mr. Robot
+3. Mr. Robot
-5. One Day at a Time
+4. One Day at a Time
-6. Rick and Morty
+5. Rick and Morty
-7. Sense8
-8. Silicon Valley
+6. Silicon Valley
-9. The 100
-10. Westworld
+7. Westworld
+8. The Chilling Adventures of Sabrina
+9. On My Block

 ## Enjoyed